 – At mile marker 43, if you need a snack, try a malasada from Tex Drive-In.
 They’re famous for them.

 – Akaka Falls and Kahuna Falls are located off the main highway between mile markers 14 and 13, turn off on Highway 220 towards the mountain.
 Follow Hwy 220 until it ends at the parking area.
 A $5 parking fee is required.
+After your visit here, get back onto Highway 19 to continue the journey.

 – Four Mile Scenic Drive is located off the main highway between mile markers 11 and 10.
 Turn left, towards the ocean, at Kulaimano Road.
 Four Mile Scenic Drive will connect back to Highway 19 at the end.
 If you have the time, we recommend visiting Hawaii Tropical Botanical Garden off Four Mile Scenic Drive.
 (Admission fee required.)
 It’s our favorite Hawaii garden.
 We have visited this garden during a day trip from the Kona side.
+Though difficult to do, we usually have to limit our time at the garden to just an hour.

 – See Rainbow Falls and Pe’epe’e Falls in Hilo.
 Between mile markers 3 and 2, turn right onto Highway 200 (Waianuenue Avenue).
 Bear right at the fork in the road.
 Follow the signs to stop and see Rainbow Fall.
 Get back onto Waianuenue Avenue heading further inland for Pe’epe’e Falls and Boiling Pots.